We debunk four common myths about retirement villages, helping you to separate fact from fiction.

 The retirement village industry is not like other industries.
-Village sales managers and advisors don’t wave goodbye the moment a contract is signed.
+Village sales managers and advisers don’t wave goodbye the moment a contract is signed.
 The majority of sales staff are full-time employees of the village, meaning it’s in their best interest to ensure people make the right choice.
-Village staff genuinely want residents to get the most out of living in the village and be comfortable and happy.
-The happier the residents are, the smoother the village operates as a whole.
+Village staff genuinely want you to get the most out of living in the village and be comfortable and happy.
+The happier everyone is, the smoother the village operates as a whole.

-Retirement village residents lead independent lives and have complete autonomy over their schedule.
-They may choose to participate in social outings and hobby groups if they wish, but there is no obligation for them to do so.
-Most villages offer a variety of optional activities and facilities to suit all personality types and interests, allowing residents to pick and choose what they’d most enjoy.
+When living in a village, you’ll lead an independent life and have complete autonomy over your schedule.
+You may choose to participate in social outings and hobby groups, but this isn’t a requirement.
+Most villages offer a variety of optional activities and facilities to suit all personality types and interests, allowing you to pick and choose what you most enjoy.

-When your family member moves into a retirement village, life will continue as normal – there’s no reason why they can’t keep up hobbies such as walking groups, bowls, volunteering or anything else they enjoy.
-If anything, their interaction with the local community might increase.
+When you move into a retirement village, life will continue as normal – there’s no reason why you can’t keep up hobbies such as walking groups, bowls, volunteering or anything else you enjoy.
+If anything, your interaction with the local community might increase.
 Most retirement villages actively seek opportunities to engage with the wider community, as this has profound benefits for the residents and also the community itself.
 There is even a fast-growing trend of ‘open-gated’ villages, where certain facilities within a village are made public, such as the cafe or swimming pool.

 Save villages to your favourites and update your preferences